tamasseller/roll/INTERNALS.md

 Lighweight Remote Procedure Calls
 =================================

-The solution can be split into two main functional levels:
+The solution can be split into three main functional levels:

  - A platform and language agnostic serialization format that enables transforming structured data to and from a byte sequence.
- - An established protocol that uses these serialized messages to implement higher level functions.
+ - An established protocol that uses these serialized messages to implement remote method invocation.
+ - An (optional) top-level transaction layer that standardizes some common session lifetime handling patterns.

  ```dot
 graph G